 Membership in NABT is open to chapter 7 trustees and their staff, judges, employees of the Office of the U.S. Trustee, and associated professionals and businesses.
 Our associate members include attorneys, accountants, auctioneers, appraisers, insurance agents, software providers and bankers.

 Each year, the membership elects a Board of Directors to govern the organization in accordance with the by-laws.
 Officers are elected by the board at the annual convention.
 Day-to-day affairs are managed by an Executive Director and Christina Jones.

-NABTalk: Journal of the National Association of Bankruptcy Trustees is the official publication of NABT.
+The American Bankruptcy Trustee Journal (the “Trustee Journal”) is the official publication of NABT.
 It is published quarterly and mailed to NABT members, U.S. Trustees, Assistant U.S. Trustees, bankruptcy judges, bankruptcy law professors, and members of Congress.
-NABTalk is also available online to members.
+The Trustee Journal is also available online to members.
 Advertisers may contact firstname.lastname@example.org for additional information.